Zoott/Senko-S-Bootcamp/13 - Elk Stack Project - Github Fundamentals/README.md

 - Metricbeat will collect the metrics.

 ### Using the Playbook
-In order to use the playbook, you will need to have an Ansible control node already configured.
-Assuming you have such a control node provisioned:
+In order to use the playbook, we will need to have an Ansible control node already configured.
+Assuming we have such a control node provisioned:

-SSH into the control node and follow the steps below:
+We SSH into the control node and follow the steps below:
 - Copy the playbook files to Ansible Docker Container (or make them in Ansible Container).
 - Update the hosts file to include: